FINAL EXAM REVIEW

 What if I have accommodation needs?
 This exam is designed to accommodate all folks who have documented accessibility concerns, including time multipliers.
 But please set up an office hours appointment with me ASAP if you are concerned that this format is not accessible for you or if you are concerned you will not be able to complete the exam in the timeframe allotted.

 What if something happens and I can’t write the exam?
-If there are extenuating circumstances that prevent you from writing the exam, let me know as soon as you can.
-We may need to apply for a grade of incomplete or a deferred final exam through your faculty.
+If there are extenuating circumstances that prevent you from writing or finishing the exam, you must let me know immediately.
+You will probably need to apply for a deferred exam and an IN (incomplete) grade through your faculty.

 VIDEO: Final Exam Tips

-(please note that this video is from 2020; so the dates Daisy mentions do not apply this year.
-But the tips are just as helpful in 2023 as they were then).
+(Please note that this video is from 2020; so the dates Daisy mentions do not apply this year.
+But the tips are just as helpful this term as they were then.
+For the dates this term, see the ‘Final Exam’ tab on eClass.)

 Review: Key Course Concepts and Big Ideas

 You should be able to explain each of the big ideas from the course.
 A good explanation offers a broad overview, followed by a more in-depth explanation that refers to lessons and assigned resources.
 Offering a ‘real world’ example will strengthen your explanation.
 It is not enough to offer one or two sentences when defining a ‘big idea’ or key concept — you should elaborate in some depth.
 Review the big idea lessons and the readings to help you explain each big idea.
-If you head over to the “Big Idea Challenge” page you will find there some of the exceptional responses to the Big Idea Challenges to help refresh your memory about each of the big ideas.
+If you head over to the “Big Idea Challenge” page, you will find some exceptional responses to the Big Idea Challenges to help refresh your memory about each big idea.

 Also important are other key concepts that are part of the learning objectives of each module.
-These usually are elaborated on in the assigned resources.
+These are usually elaborated on in the assigned resources.
+Try weaving in relevant concepts.
+(You can find a list of some of the most relevant course concepts here.)

 Please do not use definitions or explanations from sources outside of this course.
 The exam is about synthesizing your learning in this course.
 Exams help you to focus on the takeaways of your term’s work.